arcan1s/ahriman/docs/faq.rst

    sudo -u ahriman ahriman package-add ahriman --now

-``--now`` flag is totally optional and just run ``repo-update`` subcommand after the registering the new package, Thus the extended flow is the following:
+``--now`` flag is totally optional and just run ``repo-update`` subcommand after the registering the new package.
+Thus the extended flow is the following:

 .. code-block:: shell